CMU-313/basic-web-app/README.md

 1. Install flyctl following instructions on [Fly.io](fly.io)
 2. Follow instructions here to deploy this app: [Deploying Next.js on Fly.io](https://fly.io/docs/languages-and-frameworks/nextjs/).
 When prompted with entering payment, click skip for now.
 Do select the region closest to you.
+3. For following deployments, you can use `flyctl deploy` to deploy your app.